-Sports Physical Therapy at BSR focuses on prevention, rehabilitation, and performance enhancement for athletes.¬†Our physical therapists are highly skilled in the evaluation of acute and chronic injuries.¬† A detailed assessment of the athlete post-injury is used to develop a plan for a safe return to sport.
+Sports Physical Therapy at BSR focuses on prevention, rehabilitation, and performance enhancement for athletes.¬†Our physical therapists are highly skilled in the evaluation of acute and chronic injuries.¬†Your physical therapist will develop a plan for your safe return to sport post-injury.

 Physical therapists at BSR offer free injury prevention screenings to athletes and teams.
 We conduct individual screenings at both clinics and our physical therapists can also perform screenings in a group setting onsite at team practices.
-Athletes will be screened using the Functional Movement Screen, Upper & Lower Body Dynamic Balance (Y Balance Test), Core Muscle Testing, Jump and Landing Mechanics, Hop Testing, and other physical performance tests as indicated.
+Athletes will be screened using the Functional Movement Screen, Core Muscle Tests, Jump and Landing Mechanic Tests, Balance Tests, and other performance tests as indicated.

 Baseball Arm Care Program

-Throwing baseball results in excessive stress to the youth baseball players elbow and shoulder joints.¬† Baseball injuries are very common in the youth athlete and can have a big impact on their long-term career.¬† Baseball players should pay close attention to the health of their throwing arms at an early age.¬† This free service for baseball players includes instruction in an individualized exercise program to strengthen the thrower’s arm.¬† Other preventative and performance related education is inclded to manage arm health for the long-term.
+Throwing baseball leads to excessive stress to the youth baseball players elbow and shoulder.¬†Baseball injuries are very common in the youth athlete and can have a big impact on their long-term career.¬†Baseball players should pay close attention to the health of their throwing arms at an early age.¬†This free service for baseball players includes instruction in an individualized exercise program to strengthen the thrower’s arm.

 Reduce Injury Risk & Enhance Sports Performance